sycoclownx/bbleague/README.md

 ## Installation

 ### Local Setup
-1. Clone the repository:
+1. Clone the repository

-2. Create a virtual environment and activate it:
+2. Create a virtual environment and activate it

-3. Install the required packages:
+3. Install the required packages

 4. Set up your environment variables:
 - Copy the `.env.example` file to `.env`
 - Edit the `.env` file and replace the placeholders with your actual database credentials

-5. Initialize the database:
+5. Initialize the database

 ### Docker Setup
 1. Download contents of git to your local machine.